bingeli1212/nitrile-preview/doc/DOC-diagram.md

   If set to an integer, then that integer will become the next assigned ID, and then the 'id' parameter will be incremented by 1.

-  Note that for some commands, such as 'path', where an integer is not considered a valid ID for that element, setting it to the integer will not result in a valid ID being assigned to the new element created.

   It can also be set to a string such as 'A0', 'a12', 'node0', 'node12', with a pattern of one of more alpha letters followed by one of more digits.
 In this case this ID will be used as is for the next auto ID assignment, but then